BattleFishManMc/paper-troubleshoot/README.md

 Out of the box, Spigot can modify, or more specifically nerf, certain aspects of gameplay.
-While these changes may not be noticeable to the purists of survival gameplay, you may find things are not functioning as you expect them to when you expand you gameplay horizons.
+While these changes may not be noticeable to the purists of survival gameplay, you may find things are not functioning as you expect them to when you expand your gameplay horizons.
 Maybe you found a cool farm you want to build but after building it you noticed something isn't quite right and it's not matching up with the farm's showcase.